Naturally, just about every brand out there claims their compact elliptical trainers are the best.

 - Some users say it may develop a slight creaking/whistling sound over time

-Once you're done exercising, this machine's transportation wheels will allow you to tilt and roll it away quickly—no need for any heavy lifting.
+My clients were impressed with the machine's transportation wheels which allowed them to tilt and roll it away quickly after exercising—no need for any heavy lifting.

 7 - Fitness Reality Multi Direction Air Walker